mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/angular_item_component/index.md

 {{LearnSidebar}}{{PreviousMenuNext("Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Angular_styling","Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Angular_filtering", "Learn/Tools_and_testing/Client-side_JavaScript_frameworks")}}

 Components provide a way for you to organize your application.
-This article walks you through creating a component to handle the individual items in the list, and adding check, edit, and delete functionality. the Angular event model is covered here.
+This article walks you through creating a component to handle the individual items in the list, and adding check, edit, and delete functionality.
+The Angular event model is covered here.

 <table>
   <tbody>